European Banking Federation

 10 Oct 2025 · Commission’s priorities and potential initiatives in the area of retail financial services.

-Meeting with Eric Ducoulombier (Acting Director Financial Stability, Financial Services and Capital Markets Union) and
+Meeting with Eric Ducoulombier (Acting Director Financial Stability, Financial Services and Capital Markets Union) and European Association of Co-operative Banks and

 9 Oct 2025 · Implementation of two obligations for payment service providers under the Instant Payments Regulation